 It is important to know that hospice care is not about giving up.
 It’s about providing comfort, offering dignity, and improving quality of life.
 In essence, it’s about giving the patient control to deal with the end of their life on their own terms.

 But how can a patient and their family members know when it’s time for hospice care?
 The decision to begin hospice care is a difficult and complex one to make, but ultimately it is a personal decision.
-Getting some input from loved ones and medical team is a good place to start.
+Getting some input from loved ones and your medical team is a good place to start.

-From a medical standpoint, patients should remember that at a certain point, doing “everything possible” may no longer be helping you, and there may come a time when the burdens of a treatment outweigh the benefits.
+From a medical standpoint, patients should remember that at a certain point, doing “everything possible” may no longer be helping you, and there may come a time when the burdens of treatment outweigh the benefits.
 For example, another round of chemotherapy might give you another month of life – but it could also make you feel too unwell to enjoy that time.
 Although doctors will always help you assess the advantages and disadvantages of specific treatments, it may be the case that trying to enjoy the last few months of life as much as possible is the best route to consider.

-Unfortunately most people don’t receive hospice care until the final weeks or days of life, thereby missing out on months of quality time.
+Unfortunately, most people don’t receive hospice care until the final weeks or days of life, thereby missing out on months of quality time.
 While hospice care puts a focus on quality of life, it does not mean that patients miss out on medical treatments.
 While receiving hospice care patients can continue to receive treatments that are maintaining or improving their quality of life.

 Common Myths about Hospice Care